Legislative Updates

 Patron: Rip Sullivan (Member, Virginia House of Delegates – District 48)

-Current Status: Incorporated into final Risk Order legislative package
+Current Status: Incorporated into final Risk Order legislation (SB495)

 Summary

-HB901 serves as the House companion to SB495 and ensured alignment of legislative language between chambers.
-It supported expanded eligibility and procedural updates for Risk Orders.
+HB901 serves as the House companion to SB495 and ensured alignment of language across chambers.
+The bill supported expanded eligibility and procedural updates related to Risk Orders.

 Legislative Action